EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Design and Methodology

 \paragraph{Domain and Area Selection.} To identify core domains and critical areas, we synthesized engineering curricular standards from ABET~\citep{abet2024criteria} and major professional societies (ASME~\citep{asme2025vision}, IEEE~\citep{ieee2025standards}, AIChE~\citep{aiche2025constitution}).
 We validated these foundational units by cross-referencing them with an expert-persona LLM to ensure alignment between traditional pedagogy and modern AI capabilities (prompts provided in~\autoref{sec:appendix_domain_validation} and~\autoref{sec:appendix_area_validation}).

-\paragraph{Template Selection.} We developed 90 symbolic templates by sourcing core engineering principles, problem typologies, and typical constraints from foundational textbooks~\citep[e.g.,][]{fogler2020elements, ulaby2015fundamentals}, ensuring pedagogical grounding (see \autoref{sec:appendix_books} for the complete list of source texts).
+\paragraph{Template Selection.} The 90 symbolic Python templates were fully authored by domain experts, grounded directly in foundational textbooks and authoritative engineering handbooks~\citep[e.g.,][]{fogler2020elements, ulaby2015fundamentals} (see \autoref{sec:appendix_books} for the complete list of source texts).
 The template distribution per area is non-uniform and guided by a \textbf{Pedagogical Significance Score} (1--5) derived through an expert-persona LLM (detailed prompt provided in~\autoref{sec:appendix_significance_scoring}).
 This weighting ensures hierarchical fidelity: for instance, within the Reaction Kinetics domain, the core area of Mole Balances (Score: 5) includes five templates, while the specialized Levenspiel Plot Interpretation (Score: 1) is represented by a single template.